tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/available_state_definitions_conversions.rst

 which will in most cases be created during the :ref:`setup of the environment <creation_celestial_body_settings>` (and, typically, assigned to the body object representing Earth).

-When this rotation model is assigned to Earth, it can be extraced as an object of type :func:`~tudatpy.numerical_simulation.environment.GcrsToItrsRotationModel`:
+When this rotation model is assigned to Earth, it can be extracted as an object of type :func:`~tudatpy.numerical_simulation.environment.GcrsToItrsRotationModel`:

 .. code-block:: python